 TGba editor: Modify the section as the following (Track Changes ON):

-A WUR non-AP STA that receives a protected WUR frame shall follow the rules in 12.5.4.6 (BIP reception) except that the WUR non-AP STA shall:
+A WUR non-AP STA with WUR frame protection negotiated that receives a protected WUR Wake-up frame shall follow the rules in 12.5.4.6 (BIP reception) except that the WUR non-AP STA shall:

-Use the appropriate integrity key associated to protected WUR frames (see 30.9 (Protected WUR frames)), and associated state based on Key ID equal to the current Key ID value.
+Use the appropriate integrity key associated to protected WUR Wake-up frames (see 30.9 (Protected WUR frames)), and associated state based on Key ID equal to the current Key ID value.

-Perform replay protection on the received WUR frame as defined in 12.5.4.4 (BIP replay protection) except that the WUR non-AP STA shall construct the IPN locally as defined in 30.9.3.2 (Construction of the IPN by a WUR non-AP STA).
-The WUR non-AP STA shall use a replay counter, RC, that is equal to the IPN prior to any update due to the WUR frame.
-If IPN is less than or equal to RC then the WUR non-AP STA shall discard the WUR frame, increment its internal dot11RSNAStatsCMACWURReplays counter by 1, and terminate BIP processing for this reception.
+Perform replay protection on the received WUR Wake-up frame as defined in 12.5.4.4 (BIP replay protection) except that the WUR non-AP STA shall construct the IPN locally as defined in 30.9.3.2 (Construction of the IPN by a WUR non-AP STA) and the WUR non-AP STA shall maintain a separate replay counters (RC) for each WUR IGTK and WUR TK when the most recently received WUR Operation element has the Common IPN subfield equal to 0.
+The WUR non-AP STA shall initialize the replay counter to the initial value of the corresponding IPN prior to any update due to WUR Wake-up frames.
+The WUR non-AP STA shall also initialize the replay counter to the initial value of the corresponding IPN when it resets the WUR IGTK or WUR TK.
+If IPN is less than or equal to the corresponding RC then the WUR non-AP STA shall discard the WUR Wake-up frame, increment its internal dot11RSNAStatsCMACWURReplays counter by 1, and terminate BIP processing for this reception. (#2327, #2583)

 Construct the AAD as defined in Figure 30-2 (AAD construction for WUR frames).

-Extract and save the received MIC value from the FCS field of the WUR frame and compute a verifier over the concatenation of AAD, Frame Body field (if present), and the locally constructed IPN.
+Extract and save the received MIC value from the FCS field of the WUR Wake-up frame and compute a verifier over the concatenation of AAD, Frame Body field (if present), and the locally constructed IPN.
 If the result does not match the received MIC value, then the receiver shall discard the frame, increment its internal MIC error counter by 1, and terminate BIP processing for this reception.(#2586)

-Update the RC for the integrity key associated to protected WUR frames identified by Key ID equal to the current Key ID value to the IPN.
+Update the RC for the integrity key associated to protected WUR Wake-up frames identified by Key ID equal to the current Key ID value with the corresponding IPN. (#2327, #2583)

 If the Common IPN subfield is equal to 1, update the local TSF timer as follows: